 Do I need my own providers to start an SMM panel?

-No, most panels connect to existing providers through API and resell their services with custom pricing.
-Provider quality is still very important because it affects your customer experience.
+No, you do not need to own the services yourself when starting.
+Most panels connect to existing providers through API and resell their services with custom pricing.
+The important part is choosing stable providers, because their delivery speed, refill quality, and support directly affect your customer experience.

 How much does it cost to start an SMM panel?